 Not only does Coples (6-5, 281) possess ideal size and speed, he is a developed pass rusher who uses speed and power to execute a dynamic set of moves.
 Coples can speed rush to either direction, has a good rip move, a spin move and a bull rush.
 He just needs to become more consistent.

-In 2011, Coples totaled 55 tackles with 15 tackles for a loss, 7.5 sacks, three forced fumbles and a plethora of quarterback hurries.
+Coples totaled 55 tackles with 15 tackles for a loss, 7.5 sacks, three forced fumbles and a plethora of quarterback hurries in 2011.
 He faced consistent double teams, but steadily pressured the quarterback.
-Coples was strong against the run all season and played steady.
+Coples was strong against the run throughout the season.
 Against Clemson, one of his better opponents, he played well.
 Coples had a sack-fumble against quarterback Tajh Boyd on a speed rush versus the left tackle.
 Coples had another sack on a bull rush through a guard, but a facemask penalty by a teammate canceled out the play.

 The senior also had quality games against Miami, Duke, Virginia Tech and James Madison.
-NFL coaches will love Coples versatility.
+NFL coaches will love Coples' versatility.
 He rushes well from defensive tackle and also plays well as a five-technique in 3-4 sets.
-Coples had a quality season and his Senior Bowl performance probably cemented him as the top defensive line prospect for the 2012 draft.

 8/21/11: Quinton Coples took advantage of the season-long suspension of Robert Quinn in 2010.
 After producing five sacks as a red-shirt freshman in 2009, Coples doubled his sack total last season.
 He also contributed 15.5 tackles for a loss, 59 tackles and two forced fumbles.
 Coples has a phenomenal skill set for the NFL.
 If Coples can come close to that level of production, he should be a top-five pick.